All Episodes

 My suspicion is that they'll go up, maybe dramatically.

-And then more importantly, how is that going to affect the practice of medicine?
+And then, more importantly, how is that going to affect the practice of medicine?

 Will more physicians decide to get out of medicine?

-Um paying exorbitant uh malpractice fees.
+Paying exorbitant malpractice fees.

 I just want to get your thoughts on that.